Jee-El/reddit-in-valve-games/README.md

 - In this guide, we'll use the game Counter Strike Global Offensive, but this should work on any other valve game that has a console, so if you are doing this to another game, just browse/open the folders for your specific game.

+- I'll also use the /r/dadjokes subreddit here, but you can try the same script with other subreddits that allow text-only posts. _See final notes on how to use with other subreddits._

 # Guide on how to use it

 ## Install Git